bababouf/Search-Engine/README.md

 4. Finally, build an OR query that consists of all the the built AND subqueries.

 ## _Ranked Retrieval_
 Contrary to the boolean retrieval mode, ranked retrieval does not require a specific form for a query and instead treats each query as a "bag of words" (the style seen in internet browsers).
-Four different ranking schemes can be chosen, each giving a slightly different algorithm for calculating which documents are relevant to a query.
+Below I will briefly discuss some issues that are present in basic ranked retrieval.

+In developing a basic ranking algorithm to rank documents based on a search query, it might initially appear that the fequency of the term in the query is most important.
+Simply rank documents based on the combined frequency of the query words that appear in the document.
+The downfall of a simple algorithm like this presents itself when common words appear in the query.
+Since there is no specific form for ranked queries, the user can enter whatever they wish, and as a result common words might appear often.
+As an example, a user query of "fires in yosemite" using only term frequency will give equal weight to each of the terms.
+As a result, documents that heavily contain "in" might rank higher than those that contain the more relevant words "fire" and "yosemite".

+As a remedy to the above situation, weights are given to each of the terms in the query based on their inverse document frequency.
+In this way, common terms that appear in the majority of documents across the corpus will have a higher inverse document frequency, which decreases the weight of that term in the query.

+Although term frequency combined with inverse document frequency solves several problems, it still does not account for varying document lengths.
+Assume a situation where two documents are present within a vast corpus; one document gives 3 paragraphs talking about giraffes, and another document contains the entire book that the paragraphs are contained in.
+In this situation, if the user was searching for "giraffes" both documents would be ranked the same, even though one document is clearly far more focused on the subject.
+In this way, the length of documents must be taken into account.

 Below are the four ranking schemes:
 1. Default